Jhabua district: Geography

 Jhabua district lies in the western part of Madhya Pradesh.
 It is surrounded by Dahod and Chhota Udaipur districts of Gujarat, Banswara district of Rajasthan, and Alirajpur, Dhar and Ratlam districts of Madhya Pradesh.

 It has an area of 3,782 km2.
 The terrain is hilly and undulating.
 Average rainfall in the district is about 800 mm.
 The district is divided into five tehsils and six community development blocks.

 Jhabua district was divided into two parts in May 2008, namely Alirajpur and Jhabua.
-Aliarajpur, Jobat, Udaigarh, Bhabra, Sondawa and Katthiwada are the 6 blocks of new district, Alirajpur.
-Jhabua district now consists of jHabua, Meghnagar, Ranapur, Rama, Thandla and Petlawad blocks.
+Alirajpur, Jobat, Udaigarh, Bhabra, Sondawa and Kathiwada are the 6 blocks of new district, Alirajpur.
+Jhabua district now consists of Jhabua, Meghnagar, Ranapur, Rama, Thandla and Petlawad blocks.

 Economy

+Jhabua's economy is primarily driven by agriculture and small-scale industries.

 The district is highly drought-prone and degraded waste lands form the matrix of Jhabua.
 The women make lovely ethnic items including bamboo products, dolls, bead-jewellery and other items that have for long decorated the living rooms all over the country.
 The men have for ages adorned "Teer-Kamthi", the bow and arrow, which has been their symbol of chivalry and self-defence.

+Industrial area is located in Meghnagar of Jhabua, where many big industries are operational.
+It is multi-product Industrial Area, The major sectors in Meghnagar area are Chemical, Food processing & mineral units.
+Along with this, plant of Gail India Limited is also located in Jhabua.

 In 2006 the Ministry of Panchayati Raj named Jhabua one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).